New Forensic Study Challenges Authenticity of Mozart's Thematic Catalogue

 A Posthumous Creation

-his groundbreaking discovery highlights the advancements in ink analysis and its potential applications for other historical documents.
-At least six different types of ink were used in the Catalogue, applied years after Mozart’s death.
+Employing a new sophisticated ink analysis technique and digital image processing, researchers identified at least six different types of ink used in the catalogue, some applied years after Mozart’s passing.

-The findings question the Catalogue’s reliability as a primary source for dating and authenticating Mozart’s works, including his final symphonies and the Clarinet Concerto.
+The findings call into question the reliability of the catalogue as a primary source, potentially affecting the accepted chronology of Mozart’s late works, including his final symphonies and the Clarinet Concerto.

 Editorial Endorsement

-Dr. Michael Pertsinakis, editor of the Journal of Forensic Document Examination, emphasized the significance of the study in the volume’s editorial.
+Dr. Michael Pertsinakis, editor of the Journal of Forensic Document Examination, emphasizes the significance of the study:

 “The papers presented in this volume showcase cutting-edge research and technological advancements in the forensic examination of handwriting materials.
 From innovative ink analysis techniques to the latest developments in mass spectrometry, these studies push the boundaries of our current knowledge and open new avenues for investigation.“